Muffinman75/wizard-challenge/README.md

 2. From the command line, cd into the containing folder, staying at the same level as the server.js file

-3. Now type 'npm i'
+3. Now type 'npm i' to install

-4. Now type 'npm start'
+4. Now type 'npm start' to run

 The client was made using React, the minified React bundle is served by a Node/Express server.